iamjamlin/AuraMuse/support/en/index.md

 ### 1. Why do some features or content require a membership?

-Auralis offers both free content and member-only content.
+AuraMuse offers both free content and member-only content.
 Members can unlock more white noise, calming music, affirmation content, theme backgrounds, custom import features, or export-related benefits.
 The specific benefits available are subject to what is shown in the app.

 ### 2. How do I restore my purchase?